 - You can insert images and tables to HTML signatures.
 Images can be either uploaded from your hard drive or pulled from a web resource.

 - Signatures can be freely swapped with disclaimers i.e. you can decide whether you want to add a signature right under the last response or at the very end of the conversation (usually used for legal disclaimers) via the Change () button (visible in Fig. 1.).

 - One of the most important features of CodeTwo Email Signatures for Office 365 and the editor are placeholders.
 They are based on your Active Directory attributes (e.g. First name) into email signatures.
 These variables are added as placeholders and automatically filled with a dedicated information from your AD.
-Why type in every detail manually when you can pull them from Active Directory?
+Why type in every detail manually when you can pull them from AD?
 Just click on the Placeholder button in the top menu bar and select a desired AD attribute (Fig. 2.).
 Placeholders inserted in the signatures are populated by the software automatically when the signature is stamped to an email.

 Placeholders may not work right after you configure your signature rules for the first time or after resetting Azure AD cache.
 This is because placeholders values are populated by cached data, not by data taken directly from your Office 365.

 A cache mechanism has been added to speed up message processing and prevent software from querying Azure AD too often.
 The software automatically refreshes its cache every 60 minutes.
 You can manually reset the AD Azure cache on the Manage tenant pages in the User Panel.
 Learn more

 - Advanced users can edit a signature's HTML source by clicking the Source button in the top menu, this will bring up the HTML source code editor.